-Reported Fatalities for the Day of Mourning
+Reported fatalities for the Day of Mourning

-The provincial number includes MOL fatalities for workers not covered under the Workplace Safety and Insurance Act, as well as those occupational disease fatalities where the death occurred in the specified year.
-This number differs from WSIB only statistics where Occupational Disease fatalities are reported when entitlement has been granted for survivor benefits within the specified year.
-For more information on fatalities related to the Day of Mourning please visit the Ministry of Labour Website at www.labour.gov.on.ca
+The provincial number of work-related fatalities reported on the Day of Mourning includes Ministry of Labour fatalities for people not covered under the Workplace Safety and Insurance Act, as well as occupational disease fatalities where the death happened in the specified year.
+This number is different from WSIB-only statistics where occupational disease fatalities are reported when entitlement has been given to survivor benefits within the specified year.
+For more information on fatalities related to the Day of Mourning please visit the Ministry of Labour website at www.labour.gov.on.ca